aeologictech/AI-Pipelines/smartdoc_ai/README.md

-Great!
-You're building a local AI-powered document search tool with:
+A local AI-powered document search tool with:

 🔙 Python (LangChain/OpenAI) backend for intelligent question answering